ryukinix/mal/README.md

 ![login](https://i.imgur.com/5PpIB8K.gif)

 The program need your credentials to access your list.
-In the first call, the program will ask your `username/password` and SAVE IN PLAIN TEXT on the default_path (generally `~/.myanimelist.ini`):
+In the first call, the program will ask your `username/password` and SAVE IN PLAIN TEXT on the default_path (at linux `~/.config/mal/credentials.ini`):

 ```ini